davegoblue/TestCodingShortcuts/README.md

 * WeatherModeling_202006_v002 uses 2016 model to assess predictions on 2014-2019 data
 * WeatherModeling_202006_v002 creates model using 2014-2019 data
 * WeatherModeling_202006_v002 models using month as an explanatory variable rather separate models by month
+* WeatherModeling_202006_v002 models using locale as an explanatory variable rather separate models by locale